ashleynilo/fprime/docs/documentation/tutorials/cross-compilation.md

     To start Ubuntu under WSL, search for Ubuntu in the start menu and select the "Ubuntu on Windows" app.
 All class commands should be run on these Ubuntu terminals.

-    !!! note
+    > [!NOTE]
-        Full instructions and troubleshooting help is available in the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install).
+    > Full instructions and troubleshooting help is available in the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install).

     **IMPORTANT:**